Answered By: Research Librarians Last Updated: Sep 06, 2019 Views: 224

 - Click the "Save" button.

 Now, when you search in Google Scholar, some results will now have a "Full-Text @ UHCL" beside the article/book name.
-Clicking this link will take you to the text of the article in a database that the Neumann Library subscribes to.
-(You may still need to log in with your Library barcode and last name the first time you try to access a full text article this way.)
+Clicking this link will take you to OneSearch records where one or more full text resource links can be found.
+You may need to log in with your UHCL username and password the first time you try to access a full text article this way.